svenvc/pharo-server-tools/README.md

 The script `install-pharo.sh` will download a Pharo 4 image + VM and move things around to create the directory structure.
 This has to be done only once.
+You will need to install unzip.

+    sudo apt-get install unzip
     ~/pharo-server-tools/install-pharo.sh

 You can use both a 32 or 64 bit Ubuntu distribution.